 You do not need to wait until you have been accepted to the university before determining your eligibility for CLASS services.
 We will review documentation for any prospective student who has applied for admission to Augsburg.
 We will contact you about your eligibility once we have reviewed your documentation.

 Important Note: The process of establishing your eligibility for CLASS support is unrelated to the process of admission to Augsburg University.
 No information you provide to CLASS will be passed on to the admissions committee.
 The Admissions office may provide us with your name and address if you ask them to do so, and may help you arrange a visit with us, but we do not participate directly or indirectly in admissions decisions.

 Students with disabilities are evaluated for admission to Augsburg according to the same criteria and standards as other applicants.
 Once admitted to the university, students with disabilities complete the same General Education Core Curriculum and must meet the same essential course requirements (with or without reasonable academic accommodations) as students without disabilities.
 For information about General Education requirements, please visit the Registrar’s page.
 For information about major requirements, visit the Online Course Catalog.

 You do not need to disclose your disability to Admissions, and disability is not taken into consideration in admission decisions.
 Any documentation of your disability should be sent directly to CLASS and not included with your application to the university.
 The CLASS mailing address is:

 To contact Undergraduate Day-School Admissions, please call (612) 330-1001 or 1(800) 788-5678.
 You can also visit the Day Admissions website.
 For information about admission to other programs at Augsburg, follow the Admissions links from the Augsburg homepage.

-Other Information about CLASS and Disability Services
+Other Information about CLASS and Disability resources

 Know Your Rights and Responsibilities, Students with Disabilities Preparing for Postsecondary Education (from the Office for Civil Rights)